albertoSoto/rd-magnolia-blossom/README.md

 # rd-magnolia-blossom : Rocking your business
+## Sorry, this project has been moved to a private repository.
+Be in touch with me if you need any help or support with this techniques.

+You can see details for the demo at [Open expo presentation](http://learning.albertosoto.es/rd2017)

 Full project with maven integration, profile for developing, Blossom module, Light module configuration and...
 Spring MVC with Rest support out of the box
 Prepared for any company that search for a real professional template in magnolia CMS.